Lores & Crafts

-Lores provide additional information in the course of In Play Investigations and for research Between Game Actions.
-Most lores are considered “basic” lores and only cover very wide or general topics such as World History, Smithing, Alchemy, Mythologic Races, or any other general broad topic.
-Lores may be specialized into more specific topics through the Academia Skill.
+Lores provide additional information in the course of in-play Investigations and for research IBGAs.
+Most Lores are considered Basic and only cover very wide or general topics such as World History, Smithing, Alchemy, Mythological Races, or any other general broad topic.
+Lores may be specialized into more specific topics through the Academia skill.

-Generally accepted Lores Basic Lores that do not require initial Plot approval:
+Generally accepted basic Lores that do not require initial Plot approval:

 - World History

 - Any specific Production Skill

 Specialized Lores always require Plot approval and must have a supporting foundation Lore.